Everyday Journey / FTA Photos: The Photography of Franck Avril Nature and Landscapes Architectural Floral Fauna People Products Abstract

 Franck (Avril)

-Of further interest about the photographer (musical background)::
+Of further interest about the photographer (musical background):

-His demand as a residency artist and speaker has led to his appearing as Artist-panelist on the live NPR broadcast "Dialogues with the New York Philharmonic", hosted by Ed Downes; thrice on Bob Sherman’s “The Listening Room” (WQXR-FM, NYC); on WNCN-FM’s “Rising Star Showcase” (NYC); and in his own hour-long Public Television show on NYC's Westinghouse Group-W TV.
-A speaker at two of New York City then-Mayor Ed Koch's Arts Fundraisers, he served as both performer and panelist in YCA’s First Career Development for Young Artists Symposium at the University of Maryland - College Park; and was both a Presenter and a Panelist at Nora Post 's "Oboe Blow-Out II" in Portland, OR .
+He has appeared as Artist-panelist on Dialogues with the New York Philharmonic hosted by Edward Downes; thrice on Robert Sherman’s The Listening Room (WQXR-FM, NYC); on WNCN-FM’s Rising Star Showcase (NYC); and in his own hour-long Public Television show on NYC's Westinghouse Group-W TV.
+A speaker at two of New York City then-Mayor Ed Koch's Arts Fundraisers, he served as both performer and panelist in YCA’s First Career Development for Young Artists Symposium at the University of Maryland - College Park; and was both a presenter and a panelist at Nora Post 's Oboe Blow-Out II in Portland, OR .